William Rastetter: IDEC Pharmaceuticals / Biogen Idec

 In 2003, Idec Pharmaceuticals merged with Biogen to form the third largest biotech firm in the United States.

 Following the merger, Rastetter became the executive chair of the new company, Biogen IDEC (2003–2005).

 LEERINK Partners

-Rastetter served (2014-2019) as a Member of the Advisory Council for Leerink Partners LLC (now SVB Leerink), an investment bank focusing on healthcare.
+Rastetter served (2014–2019) as a Member of the Advisory Council for Leerink Partners LLC (for a period SVB Leerink, now Leerink Partners), an investment bank focusing on healthcare.
 Other members included David Evans Shaw, James R. Tobin, David E.I.
 Pyott and Francois Nader.

 Illumina Ventures

 Rastetter serves as an adviser to Illumina Ventures, which focuses its investments in start-up companies driven by genomics and next generation sequencing technologies.

 Rastetter served on the board of directors of Illumina, Inc. from 1998 to 2016, and as the non-executive chair of the Board of Directors of Illumina, Inc. from 2005 to 2016.

 Venrock

 Rastetter was a partner at the venture capital firm Venrock from 2006 until February 2013.